-From 16 to 20 September 2019, we will be celebrating the role entrepreneurs play in London - and beyond - in our inaugural Entrepreneurs Week.
+From 16 to 20 September 2019, we celebrated the role entrepreneurs play in London - and beyond - in our inaugural Entrepreneurs Week.
 The week will cover topics as diverse as FinTech and fashion, spinouts and sustainability.
 We will bring together talented people from across the globe.
 At the heart of the week will be our commitment to nurturing creativity, enabling dynamism and embracing disruption.

 This is the age of the entrepreneur.